APR and EAR

 And we can move between the APR and I and the EAR by a couple of very simple mathematical relations that we discussed.
 Now, next are a bunch of great problems that I want you to dive into.
 And then after you are done with those, move on to the second part of interest rates in which we are going to investigate the term structure of interest rates and talk about the yield curve, but you know what these things mean.

-http://www.capitalbudgetingtechniques.com/apr-and-ear/Capital Budgeting TechniquesIn this topic, interest rates, I want to start off by talking about interest rate quoting conventions and I want to talk about how to compute the present value and future value of a string of cash flow when they arrived at the irregular time, non-annual and when the compounding is not...Admin firstname.lastname@example.orgAdministratorCapital Budgeting Techniques
+https://www.capitalbudgetingtechniques.com/apr-and-ear/Capital Budgeting TechniquesIn this topic, interest rates, I want to start off by talking about interest rate quoting conventions and I want to talk about how to compute the present value and future value of a string of cash flow when they arrived at the irregular time, non-annual and when the compounding is not...castel firstname.lastname@example.orgAdministratorCapital Budgeting Techniques